Meet Our Exceptional Teacher Tutors!

 Educational Background: Bachelor of Arts in Spanish and Secondary Education with a minor in English from Fort Hays State University.
 Master of Arts in Spanish from Kansas State University.

 Why I Teach: It all started during a volunteer teaching opportunity in my community.
 I was tasked with teaching English phrases to students who were learning the language.
-The look in a few particular students’ eyes when they understood a new concept for the first time and could use it in their daily life was such a rush!
+The look in a few particular students’ eyes when they understood a new concept for the first time and could use it in their daily lives was such a rush!
 That day, I learned that I’m passionate about helping people learn new skills that allow them to improve their lives and I believe that being a Spanish teacher allows me to do that every day.

-Why I Teach Spanish: I fell in love with the Spanish language in college after traveling to Guatemala, Peru and studying abroad in Barcelona, Spain.
+Why I Teach Spanish: I fell in love with the Spanish language in college after traveling to Guatemala, Peru, and studying abroad in Barcelona, Spain.
 At the time, I was an English major studying English grammar and literature.
 I was absolutely captivated by discovering the similarities and differences that exist in Spanish and English.
 This comparison strategy is one I still utilize with my students today.
 I know that learning a new language can be a very intimidating and vulnerable experience, so I draw from what students already know by being proficient English speakers to make the learning process more comfortable and enjoyable.
 I love Spanish and I want my students to love it as well!

 Stephanie S. (French, ELL)